initdb — create a new PostgreSQL database cluster

 initdb.
 This option is ignored on Windows as it does not support POSIX-style group permissions.

 Use checksums on data pages to help detect corruption by the I/O system that would otherwise be silent.
 Enabling checksums may incur a noticeable performance penalty.
+This option can only be set during initialization, and cannot be changed later.
 If set, checksums are calculated for all objects, in all databases.
-All checksum failures will be reported in the pg_stat_database view.

 Sets the default locale for the database cluster.
 If this option is not specified, the locale is inherited from the environment that